Warring Sudanese factions fight on after failing to agree truce

 FACTBOX-How big is the aid crisis caused by the Sudan fighting?

-(Reporting by Khalid Abdelaziz in Dubai and Nafisa Eltahir in Cairo; Editing by Angus McDowall and Christina Fincher)
+(Reporting by Khalid Abdelaziz in Dubai, Nafisa Eltahir in Cairo, and Emma Farge in Geneva; Writing by Nafisa Eltahir and Angus McDowall; Editing by Christina Fincher)

 ((Nafisa.Eltahir@thomsonreuters.com;))